 In fact, the base in the United States is 520-micron in ASTM US D-975.
 So, certain fuel pumps in the US failed due to the absence of lubricity in ultra-low sulfur fuel.
 High wear rates bring metal shavings into the fuel system and create wear that damages pump components.

 16. The percentage of diesel cars in Europe has plummeted by 20% between 2015 and 2019.

 Although Ireland leads in diesel sales with 46% of all vehicles, that’s down from 71% in 2015.
 Next comes Luxemburg, with a 44% diesel market share in 2019 that dropped from 71% in 2015.

 While the drop is milder in countries like Switzerland (28% in 2019, 39% in 2015) and Denmark (27% in 2019, 31% in 2015), it’s 21% in the Netherlands.
 While 29% of Dutch people chose diesel in 2015, only 8% of them did so in 2019.

 17. The diesel car sales decline in the EU was 32.6% in 2020.

 In Q1 2019, diesel vehicles registered in the European Union were 33.2% of all vehicle registrations.
 However, in Q1 2020, this percentage dropped to 29.9%.
 This was most prominent in Italy (-49.8%), France (-36.6%), Spain (-33.8%) and Germany (-23.0%).

 Gasoline car sales were down by 32.2%, from nearly 2 million units in Q1 2019 to 1.3 million in Q1 2020.
-On the other hand, electric vehicle sales doubled.
+On the other hand, electric car statistics show that the sales have doubled.